Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: The mean-field game of investment and hedging

-for retention levels $0\le K_1\le K_2<\infty$ (with $\min\{a,b\}=a\land b$); the claim covers losses above level $K_1$ and below level $K_2$, see \cite[subsection 4.2.3]{moller2002valuation}).
+for retention levels $0\le K_1\le K_2<\infty$ (with $\min\{a,b\}=a\land b$); the claim covers losses above level $K_1$ and below level $K_2$, where $K_1$ is the deductible, see \cite[Subsec.4.2.3]{moller2002valuation}).
 Compound Poisson processes (CPP), or generalizations thereof, are a basic common example for a cumulative loss process of insurance claims, with losses occurring at some intensity rate at times, when the process jumps, while jump heights describe the individual loss sizes.
 Likewise, It\^{o}-processes (as $S$ in \Cref{subsec:FinacialMarketFramework}) for financial asset price processes encompass standard continuous-time models for hedging and investment from classical Black-Scholes and Merton theory.
 The paper's assumptions allow jump heights and times to be described by stochastic (predictable) intensities and compensating jump measures, and predictable SDE coefficients in the It\^{o}-process.
-Such permits for stochastic dependencies amongst different compound Poisson processes which can be involved in the idiosyncratic and common noise from jumps for the MFG (see \Cref{example:CondIndepAndWPRP}, parts~1 \& 3), to model reinsurance-specific losses and industry-wide ones, and also between those and the price processes for assets available for optimal partial hedging in the financial market.
-We emphasize, that mentioning (non-)independent CPPs for idiosyncratic and common cumulative noise from jumps processes is just a first illustrative example.
-Our assumptions underlying the analysis encompass generalizations thereof, see \Cref{example:CondIndepAndWPRP}, parts~2 \& 3: For instance, a multivariate CPP (generalized) may be an abstract risk factor process, and company-specific and industry-wide individual loss sizes could be functions of different coordinate components of jumps in the multivariate CPP jumps (happening at the same times in contrast to part~1). \end{remark}
+Such a framework permits stochastic dependencies amongst different compound Poisson processes which can be involved in the idiosyncratic and common noise from jumps for the MFG (see \Cref{example:CondIndepAndWPRP}, parts~1 \& 3), to model reinsurance-specific losses and industry-wide ones, and also between those and the price processes for assets available for optimal partial hedging in the financial market.
+We emphasize that mentioning (non-)independent CPPs for idiosyncratic and common cumulative noise from jumps processes is just a first illustrative example.
+Our assumptions underlying the analysis encompass generalizations thereof, see \Cref{example:CondIndepAndWPRP}, parts~2 \& 3: For instance, a multivariate CPP (or generalizations thereof) may serve as a model for an abstract risk factor process, and company-specific and industry-wide individual loss sizes could be functions of different coordinate components of jumps in the multivariate CPP jumps (happening at the same times in contrast to part~1). \end{remark}

-Mean-field games can be understood as asymptotic approximations to games for large but finite number of exchangeable players.
 For the MFG \eqref{MFG0} of relative utility maximization with optimal investment and hedging in the present work, the term $\mathbb{E}[B\vert \mathcal{F}_T^0]$ does not depend on the choice of strategy.
 For the sequel, we thus simplify and re-state the scheme \eqref{MFG0} as follows.